iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 #### D - Steamboat Drainage Culvert Replacement

-To reduce flooding within the Steamboat Valley Watershed, the existing historic box culvert could be upsized to convey the design discharge.
+The historic flowpath of Steamboat Valley Watershed conveys flow south between Fourth and Fifth Avenue through private property.
+The existing confined channel and culvert roadway crossings could be replaced with a reinforced concrete box culvert conveying the entire 100-year design flow.
-Upsizing the existing historic box culvert along the current alignment between 4th and 5th Avenue would encourage the runoff from the watershed to follow the historic drainage path.
+The proposed culvert replacement along the existing alignment uses the natural topography to convey the runoff to the new culvert.
 However, implementing this alternative would require extensive easements as the historic culvert runs through the downtown area underneath development on private properties.

 #### E - Steamboat Drainage Interceptors

-Downstream of the private railroad embankment an interceptor system could be installed to collect flow at the McCall Alley roadway crossing.
-Flows in excess of the existing channel and roadway crossings would be intercepted and conveyed west to 5th Avenue.
-The storm drain system would continue south to North St. Vrain Creek.
-Intercepting the flow at McCall Alley would alleviate the flooding on properties downstream by limiting the flow to the existing infrastructure capacity.
+The Steamboat Drainage Interceptor Alternative proposes to intercept flow just downstream of the private railroad embankment at McCalley Alley.
+Flows in excess of the existing channel and roadway crossing capacity would be intercepted and conveyed west to Fifth Avenue.
+The storm drain system would continue south where the system would outfall into North St. Vrain Creek.

-For further protection, an additional lateral could be installed up 5th Avenue to the drainage roadway crossing at Vasquez Road.
-The lateral up to Vasquez Road would intercept flows upstream of the private detention area, reducing the risk on downstream properties if the embankment was to fail.

-A storm drain system could be installed in 4th Avenue in the lower portions of the Steamboat Valley Watershed to intercept local runoff and convey the discharge to the North St. Vrain Creek.
-This additional storm drain system would alleviate some of the existing flooding hazard on properties in the downtown area.
+This alternative proposes a lateral in Fourth Avenue from Stickney Avenue to North St. Vrain Creek to intercept local runoff in the lower portions of the Steamboat Valley Watershed.

 #### F - Third Avenue Inlets and Storm Drain

-To mitigate flood hazards associated with the Third Avenue Watershed, a storm drain is proposed from the upper reaches from Third Avenue east of the cemetery downstream to the North St. Vrain Creek.
-A lateral along Stickney Avenue would intercept the flows from the undeveloped northeast portion of the watershed that drains southwest into the downtown area.
-Continuing the storm drain system south of Main Street would alleviate some of the burden of the South 2nd Avenue Watershed.
-Any flows in excess of the existing storm drain in the Third Avenue Watershed currently spill in the South 2nd Avenue Watershed.
+To mitigate flood hazards associated with the Third Avenue Watershed, a storm drain is proposed along Third Avenue from Cemetry Circle to North St. Vrain Creek.
+A lateral along Stickney Avenue is proposed to intercept flow from the east as it enters the residential area.
+Continuing the storm drain system south of Main Street would mitigate some of the flooding hazards within the South Second Avenue Watershed.
+Any flows in excess of the existing storm drain in the Third Avenue Watershed currently spill in the South 2nd Avenue Watershed impacting properties.

 However, it is important to note that excavation in the northern end of the Third Avenue basin is likely to encounter rock and other earthwork